-I am currently feeding my mutt Ace a raw dog food diet (2019 update: RIP Ace).
-In addition to raw meat and bones, Ace likes berries, bananas, pumpkin and other vegetation.
+I fed my mutt Ace a raw dog food diet.
+In addition to raw meat and bones, Ace liked berries, bananas, pumpkin and other vegetation.

-I’m not worried about measuring out a specific amount every day, and I don’t mind if he goes a week or longer without fruits and veggies.
-This is simply the best decision I can make based on what I know.
+I was not worried about measuring out a specific amount every day, and I didn’t mind if he went a week or longer without fruits and veggies.
+This was simply the best decision I could make based on what I knew.

 There are some questions surrounding this topic that might help you decide what your own dog should eat if you decide to feed a homemade raw dog food diet.
 Those questions include: